Zero paid placements. No brand can pay to rank higher on Simscanner.

 Sources and retrieval dates

 Every factual claim about South Africa's networks, KYC position, regulator, currency and region on this page is sourced below.
-Brand plan pricing is checked per brand and stays pending until then.
+Brand plan pricing is sourced per brand where the brand publishes it.
 All sources retrieved 30 May 2026.

 1. [1] Wikipedia, Vodacom, retrieved 30 May 2026.
 Market leader with above 40% share and more than 45 million South African customers, 65.1% owned by Vodafone (Vodafone Investments SA), first to LTE, live 5G since early 2020 across Johannesburg, Pretoria and Cape Town.